apache/celix/misc/experimental/promise/README.md

 ## Differences with OSGi Promises & Java

 1. There is no singleton default executor.
-A PromiseFactory can be construction argument-less to create a default executor, but this executor is then bound to the lifecycle of the PromiseFactory.
-If celix::IExecutor is injected in the PromiseFactory, it is up to user to control the complete lifecycle of the executor (e.g. by providing this in e ThreadExecutionModel bundle and ensuring this is started early (and as result stopped late).
+A PromiseFactory can be constructed argument-less to create a default executor, but this executor is then bound to the lifecycle of the PromiseFactory.
+If celix::IExecutor is injected in the PromiseFactory, it is up to user to control the complete lifecycle of the executor (e.g. by providing this in a ThreadExecutionModel bundle and ensuring this is started early (and as result stopped late).
 1. The default constructor for celix::Deferred has been removed.
 A celix:Deferred can only be created through a PromiseFactory.
 This is done because the promise concept is heavily bound with the execution abstraction and thus a execution model.
 Creating a Deferred without a explicit executor is not desirable.
 1. The PromiseFactory also has a deferredTask method.
-This is a convenient method create a Deferred, execute a task async to resolve the Deferred and return a Promise of the craeted Deffrred in one call.
+This is a convenient method create a Deferred, execute a task async to resolve the Deferred and return a Promise of the created Deferred in one call.
 1. The celix::IExecutor abstraction has a priority argument (and as result also the calls in PromiseFactory, etc).
 1. The IExecutor has a added wait() method.
 This can be used to ensure a executor is done executing the tasks backlog.